Nursing Home Admission Checklist

 Include items related to the resident's medical needs.
 This involves details about medical conditions, allergies, required medications, and any treatments or therapies the resident requires.

-Include a section for legal paperwork, insurance coverage verification, financial considerations, and advance directives, ensuring all necessary legal documents are in place.
+Include a section for legal-related concerns, insurance coverage verification, financial considerations, and advance directives, ensuring all necessary legal documents are in place.

-Evaluate the nursing home facility against specific criteria.
-Consider factors like staff-to-resident ratio, available services (rehabilitation, social activities), safety measures, cleanliness, and overall quality of care
+Now, you can start evaluating each nursing home facility against your checklist.
+Consider factors like staff-to-resident ratio, available services (rehabilitation, social activities), safety measures, cleanliness, and overall quality of care.

-Incorporate questions or items that inquire about the resident's preferences regarding activities, meal choices, social interactions, religious considerations, and any specific requests they might have.
+Consider questions or items about the resident's preferences regarding activities, meal choices, social interactions, religious considerations, and any specific requests they might have.

 After creating a draft, review the checklist to ensure it covers all necessary aspects.
 Seek input from healthcare professionals, family members, and the nursing home staff to refine and enhance the checklist.